vasystems/accessbot/README.md

 ```

 ## Installation
 To install all dependencies required by the bot, run `npm install` in the root directory.
+Node v16.9.0 or higher is required.

 ## Need help?
 This bot was created for the use of [vEXS](https://vexs.uk), a virtual airline hosted on vAMSYS that simulates the real world operations of Jet2.com.